kimpro82/MyGame/RTK2/README.md

 ## [VBA / General (2021.08.24)](/RTK2#rtk2-erp)

 - read generals' data from a savefile by **VBA**
+- generalized structure to depend on parameters that user entered
-- can **extend** to other data of rulers and provinces, or even common **Hex Editor** by generalized structure to depend on parameters that user entered
+  ☞ can **extend** to other data of rulers and provinces, or even common **Hex Editor**

 ![Read Generals' data](Images/RTK2_ReadGeneral.gif)